 Stuff the chops and season both sides with salt and pepper.
 In the same skillet as you used for the bacon and onions, add the canola oil and heat until smoking, then reduce the heat to medium-high.
 On the small plate place the flour and add a little salt and pepper.
 Dredge the pork chops in the flour on all sides.
 Place in the hot skillet and brown on both sides.
 Transfer the chops to the baking pan and place in a 375-degree oven for about 35 minutes.

-Now if you made the pizza from last week then you had leftover glaze, if not then add the balsamic vinegar to a small saucepan; add the sugar at the same time.
+Now if you made then you had leftover glaze, if not then add the balsamic vinegar to a small saucepan; add the sugar at the same time.
 Heat over medium flame until the mixture begins to thicken.
 Then add the fruit and let thicken until the fruit begins to break down and the glaze is thick enough to coat a spoon.
 Remove from the heat.

 Take the glaze and transfer it to the large skillet.
 Remove the pork chops from the oven and heat in the glaze over low heat for about three minutes per side.
 Remove the chops from the pan and plate using spoonfuls of the glaze to garnish the chops.
 Serve with sauteed asparagus spears as a refreshing side.